lassejlv/actionfile/README.md

 - Understands npm scripts & deno tasks.
 - Easy config language
+- Package-manager detector.
+Will automatically detect if you are using npm, pnpm, deno or bun.
+Even works with python, go, cargo and more. **SOON**
 - Extremely fast.
 No more headaches waiting for your scripts to run.

 ## Quick Install